Belt and Road Initiative: Opposition

 Some observers and skeptics, mainly from non-participant countries, including the United States, interpret it as a plan for a Sinocentric international trade network.
 In response the United States, Japan, and Australia had formed a counter initiative, the Blue Dot Network in 2019, followed by the G7's Build Back Better World initiative in 2021.

 The United States proposes a counter-initiative called the "Free and Open Indo-Pacific strategy" (FOIP).
 US officials have articulated the strategy as having three pillars: security, economics, and governance.
 At the beginning of June 2019, there has been a redefinition of the general definitions of "free" and "open" into four stated principles: respect for sovereignty and independence; peaceful resolution of disputes; free, fair, and reciprocal trade; and adherence to international rules and norms.

 Government officials in India have repeatedly objected to China's Belt and Road Initiative.
 In particular, they believe the "China–Pakistan Economic Corridor" (CPEC) project ignores New Delhi's essential concerns about its sovereignty and territorial integrity.

-Former Malaysian prime minister Mahathir Mohamad had initially found the terms of BRI to be too harsh for most countries and recommended countries avoid joining the BRI, but has changed his stance since.
+In 2018, Malaysia prime minister Mahathir Mohamad criticized the terms of infrastructure projects in Malaysia, stating that "China knows very well that it had to deal with unequal treaties in the past imposed upon China by Western powers.
+So China should be sympathetic toward us.
+They know we cannot afford this."
+However, he has since changed his stance on the BRI.

 According to a report by Reuters, in 2019 the United States Central Intelligence Agency began a clandestine campaign on Chinese social media to spread negative narratives about the Xi's general secretaryship in an effort to influence Chinese public opinion against the government.
 The CIA promoted narratives that CCP leaders were hiding money overseas and that the BRI was corrupt and wasteful.
 As part of the campaign, the CIA also targeted foreign countries where the United States and China compete for influence.

+British author Matthew Lynn, in a commentary in The Washington Post, concluded that the BRI has failed to increase Chinese influence overseas through financial investment.
+He suggested that soft power without the backing of hard military power is fragile, and he argued that the European Union's regulatory power (the Brussels effect) and China's commercial activities cannot serve as effective deterrents or sources of leverage if a country does not have strong military power.